qbalsdon/accessibility_broadcast_dev/README.md

  - :bug: [BUG] 02 Scroll down to selected element.
 Currently an accessibility service can only scroll on scrollable nodes.
  - !FIXED! :bug: [BUG] 03 Do not store an instance in a companion object.
 It feels wrong, I have not found a better solution yet
  - !FIXED! :bug: [BUG] 04 With new version the distances used for programmatic gestures need to be larger.
- - :bug: [BUG] [05] When the curtain is drawn the data is blank
+ - !FIXED! :bug: [BUG] [05] When the curtain is drawn the data is blank
  - [FEATURE] See what is readable from the API's of Talkback
-   - Get the gesture mappings
+   - [Get the gesture mappings][18]
    - Get the node structure: next, previous
    - Read the current granularity
  - [FEATURE] Improvements to the curtain
    - Initial loading is empty
-   - "Hole mode" - only show certain elements (Headings, links, labels, etc)
+   - "Hole" / "Pigeon" mode - only show certain elements (Headings, links, labels, etc)
- - [FEATURE] Improve the look of the test activity.
+ - :white_check_mark: [FEATURE] Improve the look of the test activity.
 It's hideous and inaccessible
    - Add UI tests to the main screen

 [1]: https://stackoverflow.com/questions/37460463/how-to-send-key-down-and-key-up-events-separately-on-android-using-adb